 - 5) Normally no later than October 1, the Division Chair receives permission to review the candidate's supporting portfolio.
 Faculty in the candidate's division may then review the portfolio.
-After November 1, division review permission is removed. - 6) The Vice President for Academic Affairs instructs faculty members from that division to review the candidate's materials, requesting additional information as appropriate, and instructs every full-time faculty member in the division to write a letter evaluating the candidate on teaching, professional development, and service, using guidelines provided by the Promotion and Tenure Committee, under normal circumstances due no later than November 1.
-These letters are collected by the Office of Academic Affairs, then delivered to the chair of the Promotion and Tenure Committee.
-These letters are not included in the candidate's dossier and are strictly confidential. - 7) No later than November 1, the Division Chair writes a letter of evaluation and makes a recommendation to the Promotion and Tenure Committee.
-The Division Chair's letter is also collected by the Office of Academic Affairs, then delivered to the chair of the Promotion and Tenure Committee.
-This letter is not included in the candidate's dossier and is strictly confidential. - 8) The Chair of the Promotion and Tenure Committee scans these letters and loads them into a secure Google folder.
-These letters are to be reviewed by the members of the Promotion and Tenure Committee and the Advocate, all of whom maintain confidentiality of their content. - 9) Once a particular candidate's case is before the Promotion and Tenure Committee, the Committee shall determine which of its members (or alternates, if necessary) shall hear the case, addressing any need for recusal.
+After November 1, division review permission is removed. - 6) The Vice President for Academic Affairs instructs faculty members from that division to review the candidate's materials, requesting additional information as appropriate, and instructs every full-time faculty member in the division to write a letter evaluating the candidate on teaching, professional development, and service, using guidelines provided by the Promotion and Tenure Committee.
+These letters are to be sent to the Chair of the Promotion and Tenure Committee under normal circumstances no later than November 1.
+These letters are not included in the candidate's file in the Office of Academic Affairs and are strictly confidential. - 7) The Chair of the Promotion and Tenure Committee transmits all the division letters to the Office for Academic Affairs, to be kept in a secure location for review by Committee members, along with the copy of the candidate's portfolio transferred from the academic division. - 8) No later than November 1, the Division Chair writes a letter of evaluation and makes a recommendation to the Promotion and Tenure Committee.
+The Division Chair's letter is sent to the Promotion and Tenure Committee.
+This letter is not included in the candidate's dossier and is strictly confidential. - 9) Once a particular candidate's case is before the Promotion and Tenure Committee, the Committee shall determine which six of its members (or appointees, if necessary) shall hear the case, addressing any need for recusal.
 The Committee determines that each candidate's case file is complete and evaluates each candidate's dossier, the Advocate's supporting letter, the letters of evaluation from full-time faculty members in the candidate's division, the Division Chair's letter of evaluation, and the Advocate's and the Division Chair's presentations of the candidate's case.
-Each of the members selected for the hearing thoroughly reviews the case file before the hearing and signs an acknowledgment of that review.
+Each of the six members selected for the hearing thoroughly reviews the case file before the hearing and signs an acknowledgment of that review.
 The Vice President for Academic Affairs meets when necessary with the Promotion and Tenure Committee to consider case outcomes and the general review process.